nwops/release_manager/README.md

 The following environment variables will automatically set required parameters and defaults.
 It is suggested you put this in your shell script like .bash_profile or .zprofile

-### Sandbox-create
+### Sandbox-create environment variables

-GITLAB_API_ENDPOINT - The api path to the gitlab server
+GITLAB_API_ENDPOINT - The api path to the gitlab server (ie. https://gitlab.com/api/v3)

 GITLAB_API_PRIVATE_TOKEN - The gitlab user api token

 DEFAULT_MODULES - The default set of modules to use when creating a sandbox  (ie. hieradata)

-R10K_REPO_URL - The git repo url to r10k-control (ie. git@gitlab.com/nwops/r10k-control.git)
+R10K_REPO_URL - The git repo url to r10k-control (ie. git@gitlab.com:nwops/r10k-control.git)

 DEFAULT_MEMBERS - The default members each forked project should add permissions to (ie, 'ci_runner', 'r10k_user')